 The Seven Rs of Change are a set of seven key questions organizations must ask themselves before embarking on wide-scale change – in this case, the implementation of recruitment technology.
 These questions help organizations ensure they have considered all the necessary steps before transforming their business.
 Let’s break them down, one step at a time.

 1. Who raised the change?

 It’s essential to help your teams understand who initiated the adoption of new technology so they can see why the decision is critical for achieving their goals and objectives.
 Beginning the change management journey with transparency sets an important precedent and can help instill confidence across your organization.

 2. What is the reason for the change?

 When it comes to tech adoption in recruitment, the reason is often to improve recruiter workflows, with more than 90% of employers reporting that using an ATS accelerated their overall recruitment workflow.

-Knowing why the change is necessary is critical to understanding its significance, as it enables organisations to determine what they hope to achieve with the change and how they plan to measure success.
+Knowing why the change is necessary is critical to understanding its significance, as it enables organizations to determine what they hope to achieve with the change and how they plan to measure success.

 3. What is the return required from the change?

-Organisations must understand what they hope to achieve with the new tech and determine what metrics they will use to measure success.
-Having a clear end goal in mind enables your team to evaluate the success of your new tech stack and further optimise its implementation.
+Organizations must understand what they hope to achieve with the new tech and determine what metrics they will use to measure success.
+Having a clear end goal in mind enables your team to evaluate the success of your new tech stack and further optimize its implementation.

 4. What are the risks involved in the change?